cal-pratt/flexdi/docs/source/header.rst

 these type annotations to perform injection.

 .. note::
-  | FlexDI is still a work in progress and is not yet intended
+  | **FlexDI is still a work in progress and is not yet intended
-    for production use-cases.
+    for production use-cases.**
-  | Be aware that APIs are likely to change in upcoming releases.
+  | **Be aware that APIs are likely to change in upcoming releases.**

-See the `full documentation <https://flexdi.readthedocs.io>`_ for more details.
+The full documentation is available at `flexdi.readthedocs.io <https://flexdi.readthedocs.io>`_.